Lunafreya Nox Fleuret

 Lunafreya was created by director Hajime Tabata to replace another character, the similarly named Stella Nox Fleuret, during story rewrites between 2012 and 2014.
 She was designed by Yusuke Naora, with her design being influenced by Tabata's concept of a woman handling responsibilities from a young age.
-While voiced by Amy Shiels and Rina Kitagawa in the game, Lena Headey and Shioli Kutsuna voiced her in the movie Kingsglaive (2016).
-Lunafreya has met with generally mixed to negative reactions from critics, with many faulting her portrayal and limited role in the game, often being mentioned as part of criticism surrounding its supporting cast.
+While voiced by Amy Shiels and Rina Kitagawa in the game, Lena Headey and Shioli Kutsuna voiced her in the film Kingsglaive (2016).
+Lunafreya has met with generally mixed reactions from critics, with many faulting her portrayal and limited role in the game, often being mentioned as part of criticism surrounding its supporting cast.
 Her role in expanded media has likewise seen mixed reactions for her inconsistent portrayal.

 Concept and design

 Origins

 Final Fantasy XV began production in 2006 as the spin-off game Final Fantasy Versus XIII for PlayStation 3; following a troubled production history, the game was rebranded, resulting in it changing platforms and staff, and seeing multiple story rewrites.
 The original heroine of Versus XIII was Stella Nox Fleuret.
 Stella was designed by the game's original director and character designer Tetsuya Nomura, first appearing in promotional media in 2007.
 He wanted her to "stand out from all previous [Final Fantasy heroines]" as a character.

 The relationship between Stella and protagonist Noctis Lucis Caelum was meant to be platonic rather than romantic, as Nomura preferred portraying a different kind of relationship between male and female protagonists.
 She was intended to be a very polite person, with that politeness conveyed through specific dialogue traits.
 A key scene for Stella was the meeting and conversation with Noctis during the opening scenes.
 During early parts of development, Stella could also wield magical powers in battle, and would have been forced into fighting Noctis.
-Her powers were associated to Etro, a goddess in the Fabula Nova Crystallis subseries of which Versus XIII was a core part; the game later dropped the subseries's deities and terminology while maintaining thematic elements.
+Her powers were associated with Etro, a goddess in the Fabula Nova Crystallis subseries of which Versus XIII was a core part.
+The game later dropped the subseries's deities and terminology while maintaining thematic elements.

 During the transition from Versus XIII to XV during 2012 to 2014, which aimed to condense the story down into a single game rather than the planned series, the developers envisioned a different type of heroine which did not fit with Stella's original role.
 Stella was already known to and expected by fans who had followed the game's development, which worried the team.
 Redesigning Stella to play a more active role in the story was considered, but new director Hajime Tabata was uncomfortable about this.
 Faced with the scenario of fans being disappointed if Stella's personality or role were changed, the developers instead opted to replace her entirely.
 Her final appearance was in 2013 during the game's reveal under its new title.